John Carter (film): Domestic

 On March 9, 2012, John Carter opened domestically in over 3,500 theaters, taking in almost $10 million, the highest grosses of any film released that day.
 It was the only time period for which that would be true.
 The following day, The Lorax, the previous weekend's box office winner, which had lost that night to John Carter only by around $300,000, reasserted its primacy, grossing $18 million even as Disney's film improved to $12.3 million.
 The Lorax went on to win the weekend, with $38.8 million to John Carters $30.1 million, which still made it the highest-grossing new release that weekend, easily beating Silent House and A Thousand Words.

 Domestically, both The Lorax and John Carter were displaced by the next weekend's winner, the newly released 21 Jump Street, which easily outgrossed both.
 John Carter stayed in all its theaters, but revenues dropped by more than half from the previous weekend, to $13 million.
 On the film's third weekend, its theater count dropped by approximately 500 as The Hunger Games arrived in theaters with a $152.5 million opening weekend; John Carters receipts again more than halved, down to $5 million.

 Throughout April, grosses and theaters continued to decline.
-Following that year's Easter weekend, it dropped out of the box office top 10, by which point it was in less than 500 theaters and earning less than a million dollars.
+Following that year's Easter weekend, it dropped out of the box office top 10, by which point it was in fewer than 500 theaters and earning less than a million dollars.
 John Carter experienced a slight resurgence on the first weekend of May, coinciding with the release of Disney's other expected tentpole for early 2012, The Avengers, a Marvel film based on its popular comic franchise, when its theater count nearly doubled and grosses rose to $1.5 million, the last weekend they would reach seven figures.
 Disney again increased its theater count two weeks later, when Battleship, also starring Kitsch, was released.
 But it did not boost the grosses, which steadily declined as it left more and more theaters through the end of June.